 - the selected partial record mechanism ("Default partial record" or "Individual partial record").

-This updated "Roaming Charging Profile" is transferred from the V-SMF to the H-SMF and may be acknowledged or replaced by the HPLMN selected "Roaming Charging Profile" to be used by the V-SMF.
+This updated "Roaming Charging Profile" is transferred from the new V-SMF to the H-SMF and may be acknowledged or replaced by the HPLMN selected "Roaming Charging Profile" to be used by the new V-SMF.

-In the HPLMN, at PDU session establishment, the "Roaming Charging Profile", when received by the H-SMF from the V-SMF, may be updated by the CHF in the HPLMN in the Charging Data Response [Initial] to H-SMF.
+In the HPLMN, at PDU session establishment or V-SMF change for a PDU session, the "Roaming Charging Profile", when received by the H-SMF from the new V-SMF, may be updated by the CHF in the HPLMN in the Charging Data Response [Initial] to H-SMF.
 This HPLMN CHF selected "Roaming Charging Profile" is used by the H-SMF and transferred towards the VPLMN.

-The "Roaming Charging Profile" resulting from the exchange between the VPLMN and HPLMN at PDU session establishment shall remain unchanged during the PDU session lifetime.
+The "Roaming Charging Profile" resulting from the exchange between the VPLMN and HPLMN at PDU session establishment shall remain unchanged during the PDU session lifetime, unless there is a V-SMF change.

+At each V-SMF change in Home routed scenario, the "Roaming Charging Profile" may be renegotiated between the VPLMN and HPLMN and shall remain unchanged during the PDU session lifetime with the actual V-SMF.

-The capability specified in clause 5.2.1.2.1 for the CHF to be able to update the triggers after the PDU session is established shall not be applicable for Roaming QBC.
+The capability specified in clause 5.2.1.2.1 for the CHF to be able to update the triggers after the PDU session is established for a given VPLMN shall not be applicable for Roaming QBC.